DoJ Charges 500+ Domestic Violence-Related Firearm Cases in FY20

-Of the more than 500 cases charged, nine cases have been brought in Montana, U.S. Attorney Kurt Alme said.
+Of the more than 500 cases charged, twenty cases have been brought by the Northern District of Iowa, announced U.S. Attorney Peter Deegan.

 Under federal law, individuals with domestic violence misdemeanor and felony convictions, as well as individuals subject to domestic violence protective orders, are prohibited from possessing firearms.
 The data shows that offenders with domestic violence in their past pose a high risk of homicide.
 In fact, domestic violence abusers with a gun in the home are five times more likely to kill their partners.